matthias-reis/carda-gatsby/content/wordpress/articles/2017-12---die-ultimative-songliste-2017.md

   - Alternative
   - AMENRA
   - Amplifier
-  - AND SO I WATCH YOU FROM AFAR
+  - And So I Watch You From Afar
   - And You Will Know Us By The Trail Of Dead
   - anders
   - Angelo Bardelamenti
   - Anti Flag
   - Arcade Fire
   - At The Drive In
-  - Bands & Reviews
+  - Bands
   - BARST
   - Briqueville
   - Calexico